 In this step, you need to add specific and accurate information to define and explain the patterns.

 Quantifying involves using statistics, amounts, sizes and locations to give specific details.
-For example, rather than saying, 'Most mountains run along the east coast,' you would quantify this statement.

-You might instead say, 'A mountain range known as the Great Dividing Range extends more than 3500 kilometres along the eastern coast of Australia from Queensland to Victoria.
+For example, rather than just saying 'Most mountains run along the coast in the east,' you would need to quantify this statement.
+You might instead say 'A mountain range known as the Great Dividing Range extends more than 3500 kilometres along the eastern cost of Australia from Queensland to Victoria.
 It is the third longest mountain range in the world.'